open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/README.md

 Apart from semantic conventions for traces and [metrics](../../metrics/semantic_conventions/README.md), OpenTelemetry also defines the concept of overarching [Resources](../../resource/sdk.md) with their own [Resource Semantic Conventions](../../resource/semantic_conventions/README.md).

+## Event Name Reuse Prohibition

+It is prohibited to introduce a new event with a name that matches a name of an event that existed in the past but was renamed (with a corresponding schema file).

+When introducing a new event name check all existing schema files to make sure the name does not appear as a key of any "rename_events" section (keys denote old event names in rename operations).